OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 ## Common problems and solutions

-### Can't open add-in from localhost: use a local loopback exception
+### Can't open add-in from localhost: Use a local loopback exemption

-If you see the error "We can't open this add-in from localhost," you will need to enable a local loopback exception.
-For details on how to do this, see [this Microsoft support article](https://support.microsoft.com/help/4490419/local-loopback-exemption-does-not-work).
+If you see the error "We can't open this add-in from localhost," you will need to enable a local loopback exemption.
+For details on how to do this, see [this Microsoft support article](/office/troubleshoot/office-suite-issues/cannot-open-add-in-from-localhost).

 ### Runtime logging reports "TypeError: Network request failed" on Excel on Windows